dzekelid/files/_listings/box/openapi.md

         name: FILE_ID
       - in: header
         name: If-Match
-        description: The etag of the file can be included as an If-Match header to prevent race conditions
+        description: The etag of the file can be included as an ???If-Match??? header to prevent race conditions
       responses:
         200:
           description: OK